gbif/checklistbank/README.md

 Checklistbank relies on postgres with and uses the HStore.
 The simplest way of enabling this is to add it to the postgres template database, which is used whenever postgres creates a new one.
 Thus if you run the following (or similar) before creating the database, you are all set:
-  $ psql -usage postgres template1 -c 'create extension hstore;'
+  $ psql -u postgres template1 -c 'create extension hstore;'

 To run all tests you need a profile in your ~/.m2/settings.xml file with the following properties defined: